• Skip to primary navigation

 • Transfer the coated mushrooms to the prepared baking sheet.

-• Bake until tender, about 20 minutes.
-Garnish with chopped parsley and serve.
+• Bake the mushrooms until tender, for about 20 minutes.
+Garnish them with chopped parsley and serve.

 Notes

-* Many shiitake recipes will advise you to remove the stems, which are edible but tend to be tough and fibrous.
-You can certainly do that if you wish.
-Personally, I find that the stems of small, young mushrooms are fine to eat.
-If you decide to remove them, cut them off with a knife - you won't be able to twist them off as you can do with white mushrooms.
+Stems: Many shiitake recipes will advise you to remove the stems, which are edible but tend to be tough and fibrous.
+You can do that if you wish.
+I find that the stems of small, young mushrooms are fine to eat.
+If you decide to remove them, cut them off with a knife - you won't be able to twist them off like you do with white mushrooms.

-These mushrooms (and arguably all mushrooms) should not be eaten raw, so do make sure they are cooked through before you serve them.
-20 minutes in a 400°F oven should do it - simply double-check by piercing them with a fork to make sure they are tender.
+Cook them fully: These mushrooms should not be eaten raw, so make sure they are cooked through before you serve them.
+20 minutes in a 400°F oven (or pan-frying for 5 minutes) should do it - simply double-check by piercing them with a fork to make sure they are tender.

-Instead of baking the mushrooms whole, I sometimes like to slice them and saute them in butter.
+Sauteed mushrooms: Instead of baking them whole, I sometimes slice the mushrooms and saute them in butter.
 This version is just as easy:

 • Wipe clean, cut off the stems, and slice a pound of shiitake mushrooms.